How abortion laws in the U.S. compare to those in other countries

 Still overall, when it comes to the legality of abortion, countries around the globe that have changed their legislation on this issue have largely pushed to increase access in the last three decades.

-Even as fewer restrictions are being put in place around the world, data shows that “a lot of countries with the most liberal abortion laws have lower abortion rates,” Mayall said, because those countries often also have wider access to contraceptive services and sexual education.
+Even as fewer restrictions are being put in place around the world, data shows that “a lot of countries with the most liberal abortion laws have lower abortion rates,” Mayall noted, because those same countries often also have more widespread access to contraceptive services and sexual education.
 “Restrictive abortion laws don’t lead to fewer abortions, they only lead to more unsafe abortions,” she said.

-As Argentina was debating last year whether to pass a law legalizing the practice, then-health minister Ginés González García said that more than 3,000 women had died in Argentina since the early 1980s as a result of underground abortions.
+As Argentina was debating last year whether to pass a law legalizing the practice, the health minister at the time, Ginés González García, said that more than 3,000 women had died in Argentina since the early 1980s as a result of underground abortions.

 A regional anomaly in abortion laws

-In the Americas, the U.S. is one of the least restrictive in the region.
-But as conservative states push to pass legislation making access to abortion more difficult, countries in Latin America are seeing a “green wave,” or a push toward liberalization.
+In the Americas, the United States is one of the least restrictive in the region when it comes to abortion access.
+But as conservative states push to pass legislation making access to abortion more difficult, countries in Latin America have had a “green wave” toward liberalization.

 In addition to recent legal changes in Mexico and Argentina, Colombia’s constitutional court is expected to soon rule on whether abortion should be decriminalized.
-Ecuador decriminalized abortion in cases of rape in April.
+Ecuador decriminalized it in cases of rape in April.

-In many Latin American countries, contraception can be easier to access than in the United States.
+Across many Latin American countries, contraception can be easier to access than in the United States.
 Brazil, Colombia and Nicaragua, where abortion is either banned or only allowed under some circumstances, have some of the highest contraception prevalence rates in the world, according to the latest statistics from the World Bank.

 Paula Avila-Guillen, executive director of the Women’s Equality Center, compared the new Texas law “to the total abortion bans that El Salvador and Honduras have.
 And both of those laws were passed 20 years ago.”
-While Texas hasn’t banned abortion outright, very few women are aware they are pregnant at six weeks, especially if that pregnancy is unintended.
+While Texas hasn’t banned abortion outright, very few women are aware they are pregnant at six weeks, especially if it was unintended.

 The Texas law also incentivizes the public to report and sue those who are breaking it, with the possibility of a $10,000 reward, raising the stakes for medical providers and abortion rights advocates.

-“It’s been very overwhelming just trying to figure out how to get people the care that they need,” said Zaena Zamora, executive director of the Frontera Fund, an advocacy group based in the Rio Grande Valley that helps women pay for and travel to abortions.
-She added, “I’m concerned about the viability of my organization.
+“It’s been very overwhelming just trying to figure out how to get people the care that they need,” said Zaena Zamora, executive director of the Frontera Fund, an advocacy group based in the Rio Grande Valley on the Mexican border that helps women pay for and travel to abortions.
+Zamora added, “I’m concerned about the viability of my organization.
 I don’t want to get sued into the ground so that I can’t do my work.”

 Zamora said she suspected that if abortions become more available in Mexico, she could see a lot of people going there from Texas for care.
 But she noted that many of the people she helps are undocumented.